greg-raven/Uncommon-Sense/_posts/2016-12-18-capitalism-vs-bureaucracy.md

 tag: 'Donald J. Trump'
 ---

-What’s worked beautifully throughout American history is the freemarket economy.
+What's worked beautifully throughout American history is the freemarket economy.
 What has brought us low is government bureaucracy and corruption.